markjaquith/WP-Stack/README.md

 `rewrite ^/wp-files/([0-9]+)/(.*)$ /wp-content/blogs.dir/$1/files/$2;`

+### Manual DB Upgrades

+Normally, WordPress redirects `/wp-admin/` requests to the WordPress database upgrade screen.
+On large sites, or sites with a lot of active authors, this may not be desired.
+This drop-in prevents the automatic redirect and instead lets you manually go to `/wp-admin/upgrade.php` to upgrade a site.

 ## Capistrano

 Capistrano is a code deployment tool.
 When you have code that is ready to go "live", this is what does it.